guimbreon/IMDB_Analyzer/readme.md

 The idea behind this Java project is to make it possible for everyone that has an [IMDB](https://www.imdb.com/) account to analyze their data.

+🛠️ **Work in Progress**

+This project is an ongoing effort, and we're actively working on further enhancements and additions.
+Stay tuned for more updates! 🚀
 ## Table of Contents

 - [Introduction](#introduction)